SovereignCloudStack/standards/Standards/scs-XXXX-vN-Availability-Zones-Standard.md

 Without the networking AZs we only need to take a closer look into attaching volumes to virtual machines across AZs.

 When there is more than one Storage Availability Zone, those AZs do normally align with the Compute Availability Zones.
-This means that in fire zone 1 exist compute AZ 1 and storage AZ 1, in fire zone 2 are compute AZ 2 and storage AZ 2 and the same for fire zone 3.
+This means that fire zone 1 contains compute AZ 1 and storage AZ 1 , fire zone 2 contains compute AZ 2 and storage AZ 2 and the same for fire zone 3.
 It is possible to allow or forbid cross-attaching volumes from one storage Availability Zone to virtual machines in another AZ.
 If it is not allowed, then the creation of volume-based virtual machines will fail, if there is no space left for VMs in the corresponding Availability Zone.
 While this may be unfortunate, it gives customers a very clear picture of an Availability Zone.
-It clarifies that having a virtual machine in another AZ also requires have a backup or replication of volumes in the other storage AZ.
+It clarifies that having a virtual machine in another AZ also requires having a backup or replication of volumes in the other storage AZ.
 Then this backup or replication can be used to create a new virtual machine in the other AZ.

 It seems to be a good decision to not encourage CSPs to allow cross-attach.